zhiconghu/Ethereum_DEX_Data/README.md

 ## Others

-We have other files that explores the behaviour of current liquidity providers and traders.
-We aim to compare current actions with optimal actions proposed by our model.
+We have other files that explores the behaviour of current liquidity providers and traders, *LP Data Descriptions* and *Trader Data Descriptions*. *Python_Implementation_of_UniSwap_V3* defines several functions that mimic the actions of the UniSwap V3 Protocol. *FTX Case Study* aim to look at investment behaviour of investors that were affect by the collapse of FTX. *History of USDC-WETH 500 10 Pool* aims to replay all the trader and LP action of the pool history using our written functions in Python, there is still some existing errors from the actual data that can be because of missing trading or provision data or rounding errors from our function.
+Our final aim is to compare current actions with optimal actions proposed by our model.